infinitel8p/youtube-dl/README.md

 # youtube-dl
 A simple YouTube Downloader made with Python and customtkinter.
 Relies on the yt-dlp library to download videos from YouTube and other sites.

+A list of the theorethically supported sites can be found here: [List of supported Sites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md)

 ## Installation
 ### How to run on Windows
 Download the `YouTube.Downloader.Windows.zip` and unzip it.